cloudflare/terraform-provider-cloudflare/website/docs/r/zone.html.markdown

 Provides a Cloudflare Zone resource.
 Zone is the basic resource for working with Cloudflare and is roughly equivalent to a domain name that the user purchases.

+-> **Note:** If you are attempting to sign up a subdomain of a zone you must first have Subdomain Support entitlement for your account _and_ provide `account_id` in your Terraform provider configuration.

 ## Example Usage

 ```hcl